Library: Policy

 (4) system code; and

-(5) comparison between case income and income shown on the data exchange system.
+(5) comparison between case income and the date exchange system income.

-(d) The worker is able to obtain AXL/G1DX, G3, Case Scan and case worker activity (CWA) reports from the automated caseload evaluation system (ACES) on Quest under Applications & Tools.
+(d) The worker may obtain AXL/G1DX, G3, and Case Scan reports from the automated caseload evaluation system (ACES) on Quest under Applications & Tools.
 Review Quest articles "How to Access ACES from the Infonet" and "How to Access/Upload ACES Case Scan from FACS".

-(B) After analyzing the discrepancy and updating case information as needed, the worker clears the discrepancy using DXL.
+(B) After analyzing the discrepancy and updating case information as needed, the worker clears the discrepancy using DXD.

-(3) G3 messages are alerts to notify workers of information.
+(3) G3 messages alert workers of case relevant information.
 Review Quest article "G1 Report" for more information.
 Examples of G3 alerts available through ACES are a:

 (A) message instructing the worker to close the client's TANF cash assistance benefit because Child Support Services received child support in excess of the TANF benefit; and

-(6) When the worker clicks on MICAL, he or she can calculate income for a person and print the results for the case record.
+(4) When the worker clicks on MICAL, he or she may calculate income for a person and copy the results into the case notes.

 (1) When using BENDEX to verify Social Security benefits, the worker drops any cents from the gross benefit amount in BENDEX Field B27 and uses only the whole dollar figure.
 For example, round $349.50 to $349.00.